The Loneliness Of The Independent Consultant

 As you can see you don't need to go it alone.
 As a specialist running your own small consultancy business, take care of your support network.
-6 questions to check you're not lonely
+Here are 6 questions to check if you're at risk of being lonely:

-- Do you have a hobby, sport or social group other than your work colleagues?
+Do you have a hobby, or belong to a sport or social group other than your work colleagues?

-If you suffer from loneliness or isolation and you're based in the UK then call the SAMARITANS on Freephone 116 123.
+If you suffer from loneliness or isolation that is causing you distress and you're based in the UK then call the SAMARITANS on Freephone 116 123.
 They will not judge or advise you, but will listen and give you the emotional support you need.

 Until next time ...